Brooks Johnson: Later coaching career

-Current work
+Later life

 Johnson was hired by the Disney Corporation in 1996 "to jump-start a fledging sports program".
-He is still an active coach with a small select group of athletes that has included Justin Gatlin, Tiffany Williams and David Oliver.
+He was still an active coach with a small, select group of athletes that has included Justin Gatlin, Tiffany Williams, and David Oliver.
 "It is actually quite easy because a lot of the problems have already been resolved," Johnson said of his athletes, "these people were outstanding with Olympic credentials before they ever came here, so they know their way to the podium.
 Our job is to retrace the steps back to the podium."
-Johnson is currently based at the ESPN Wide World of Sports Complex at Walt Disney World, usually to be found in his "signature beige straw hat".
+Johnson was more recently based at the ESPN Wide World of Sports Complex at Walt Disney World, usually to be found in his "signature beige straw hat".

-On the future, Johnson does not plan to retire, as he said, "I like kicking (butt).I like to win, my whole life has been competitive," and he will continue "until they throw dirt in my face".
+On the future, Johnson did not plan to retire, as he said, "I like kicking (butt).
+I like to win, my whole life has been competitive," and he would continue "until they throw dirt in my face".

+Johnson lived in Windermere, Florida, and died June 29, 2024, at the age of 90.

 Accolades and awards

 In 2018, Johnson was given the USA Track and Field Legend Coach Award.

 In 2010, Johnson was named Nike Coach of the Year by USA Track and Field.

+The Brooks Johnson Development Chair of the Year Award, is awarded annually to the outstanding chair within the USATF National Team Development Committee whose work has promoted, assisted and developed the event group(s) he/she has led.
+It is presented at the USA Track & Field National Convention, by the USATF National Team Development Committee, in honor of Coach Johnson and his past work with the USATF Development Committee.